PranavSirohi/Hireverse-Job-Platform/README.md

 **This diagram shows:**

-👩‍💻 Users interact with the React.js frontend.
+👩‍💻 Users interact with the React.js + vite frontend.

 ⚡ The frontend communicates with the Express.js backend via REST APIs.